NightmareXIV/ECommons/ECommons/EzIpcManager/EzIPC.md

     [EzIPC] public readonly Action MyIPCAction; //retrieves delegate for MyPlugin.MyIPCAction [EzIPC("RenamedFunction")] public readonly Func<int> SinceItsRenamedFieldCanHaveAnyName;

-    [EzIPC("OtherPlugin_OtherAction", applyPrefix:false)] public Action OtherPluginAction; //you can define full tag without prefix for plugins that don't follow this standard naming convention or if you want to get IPC from multiple plugins in one class
+    [EzIPC("OtherPlugin_OtherAction", applyPrefix:false)] public Action OtherPluginAction;
+    //you can define full tag without prefix for plugins
+    //that don't follow this standard naming convention or
+    //if you want to get IPC from multiple plugins in one class

     [EzIPCEvent] //event subscription
     void Event()